 This is a product that has the potential to make a million dollars or more in your business every single year.
 It’s a product that’ll make your career.

 And I had at least seven courses that I built before I built my blockbuster hit product.
 They always kind of sold just okay, nothing too great.
 There wasn’t excitement around them.
-Then, when I crafted my first million-dollar online course — Experience Product Masterclass — it just flew off the shelves, and it’s continued to fly off the shelves for six years.
+Then, when I crafted my first million-dollar online course — Experience Product Masterclass — it just flew off the shelves, and it’s continued to fly off the shelves for seven years.

 This changed everything for me.
 Suddenly, I was building a massive audience, speaking on the top stages and invited into elite masterminds.
 The success of this one product allowed me to develop my next multi-million dollar product line, my Momentum programs.